 Our interaction with incoming freshmen begins with Family Night in the spring semester of eighth grade, during which we discuss the transition to high school, academic and behavioral expectations, and extracurricular opportunities.
-During the next few weeks, we visit all middle schools and enroll students into their ninth grade classes based upon eighth-grade teacher recommendations.
+You can find the Presentation slides here.

-Early in the fall, we hold a Freshman Parent Coffee to review the transition to high school, high school diploma requirements, college requirements, and support services (after school tutoring, study skills workshops, parent portal, Canvas, the Office Hours program, Project Success, etc.).
+Early in the fall, we hold a Freshman Parent Coffee to review the transition to high school, high school diploma requirements, college requirements, and support services (peer tutoring, study skills, parent portal, Canvas, office hours, Project Success, etc.).
 At each progress report, which is issued every five to six weeks, we identify struggling students.
-When appropriate, we schedule SRT (student review team) meetings, especially for students with two or more “F’s,” and propose a student-centered plan for success.
+When appropriate, we assign students to various interventions on campus for additional support.

 As a reminder, colleges will not have access to these scores, and they will not be visible on student transcripts.
 The school and district have access to student scores, but they will remain confidential and will only be utilized to make suggestions for students as they move forward in high school.

 Other Useful Links